awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-canned-policy.md

 Your parameters cannot be named `Expires`, `Signature`, or `Key-Pair-Id`\.
 If you add your own parameters, append an **&** after each one, including the last one\.
 **![\[4\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/callouts/4.png) `Expires=`*date and time in Unix time format \(in seconds\) and Coordinated Universal Time \(UTC\)***
+The date and time that you want the URL to stop allowing access to the object\.
-Specify the expiration date and time in Unix time format and Coordinated Universal Time \(UTC\)\.
+Specify the expiration date and time in Unix time format \(in seconds\) and Coordinated Universal Time \(UTC\)\.
 For example, January 1, 2013 10:00 am UTC converts to 1357034400 in Unix time format\.
+To use epoch time, use a 32\-bit integer for a date which can be no later than 2147483647 \(January 19th, 2038 at 03:14:07 UTC\)\.
 For information about UTC, see *RFC 3339, Date and Time on the Internet: Timestamps*, [http://tools\.ietf\.org/html/rfc3339](http://tools.ietf.org/html/rfc3339)\.
-Specify the date and time, in Unix time format \(in seconds\) and Coordinated Universal Time \(UTC\), that you want the URL to stop allowing access to the object\.
-For example, January 1, 2013 10:00 am UTC converts to 1357034400 in Unix time format\.
 **![\[5\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/callouts/5.png) `&Signature=`*hashed and signed version of the policy statement***
 A hashed, signed, and base64\-encoded version of the JSON policy statement\.
 For more information, see [Creating a Signature for a Signed URL That Uses a Canned Policy](#private-content-canned-policy-creating-signature)\.
 **![\[6\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/callouts/6.png) `&Key-Pair-Id=`*active CloudFront key pair Id for the key pair that you're using to generate the signature***